 I cannot recommend enough that if you're ever in Sal, you try O Caranguejo.
 Fancy place with really affordable prices.
 It's small, though, so you might wanna come early or book a table.

 The night went by going around town and seeing live music being played in every second block.
 In six days I've seen the ins and outs of this city about 300 times.
-However, I have to admit that it's been different every day, and way more interesting and culturally appealing as the weekend grew closer.
+However, I have to admit that it's been different every day, and way more interesting and culturally appealing as the weekend grows closer.

 Let me offer you a selection of the best bars I've seen so far.